 Call now 01748 822321

-Your dentist will determine how regularly you need to visit the dentist based on your own personal needs.
-Often you may feel like you have no issues therefore you do not feel the need to attend dental appointments, especially if you have no pain.
-Remember, prevention rather than cure: It is easier and cheaper to prevent problems occurring than to cure ones that have already taken hold.
+Your dentist will determine how regularly you need to visit us based on your own personal needs.
+Often, you may feel like you have no issues therefore you do not feel the need to attend dental appointments, especially if you have no pain.
+Remember, prevention rather than cure; it is easier and cheaper to prevent problems occurring than to cure ones that have already taken hold.
 It is essential to keep up with regular visits to maintain a clean and healthy mouth and to prevent any problems developing.
-At Lion House our practice policy states you must attend for an exam appointment in a two year period or you will lose your NHS space at this practice.
+At Lion House, our practice policy states you must attend for an exam appointment in a two year period or you will lose your NHS space at this practice.